ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Trust Domain

 A trust domain is a logical grouping of systems that share a common set of security controls and policies.
-As described in {{?I-D.ietf-wimse-s2s-protocol}}, trust domains should be identified by a fully qualified domain name belonging to the organization defining the trust domain.
+As described in {{?I-D.ietf-wimse-s2s-protocol}}, trust domains should be identified by a fully qualified domain name associated with the organization defining the trust domain.
 # Architecture

 ## Workload Identity Concepts {#whimsical-identity}